DanielErhardt/blogs-api/README.md

 To build a Blogs API that manager the creation and authentication of users, creation and editing of posts, as well as managing their categories.

-The mandatory tools for managing the database were the Node.js packages sequelize and sequelize-cli.
+The mandatory tools for creating and managing the database were the Node.js packages sequelize and sequelize-cli.

 ## Observations